Eroica-cpp/uwhpsc/notes/git.rst

    The directory *.git* is the directory that stores all the information about the contents of this directory and a complete history of every file and every change ever committed.
-You shouldn't touch or modify the files in this directory, they are used by Mercurial.
+You shouldn't touch or modify the files in this directory, they are used by *git*.

 #.
 Add a new file to your directory::